 RenderingHints.KEY_ANTIALIASINGon the current

-Note that direct (unbuffered) GDI+ on Windows XP does not support anti-aliasing at all; the corresponding
+On Windows XP, direct (unbuffered) GDI+ does not support AA at all; the corresponding

 SmoothingMode flag is simply ignored.
-This is likely a limitation of GDI hardware acceleration on that platform.
+This may be a limitation of GDI hardware acceleration on that platform.

 The figures and geometries created by the WPF Path & Stream tests are always frozen.
 Testing showed that leaving them unfrozen makes no discernable difference.
 However, freezing the pens and brushes used by the three WPF windows makes a very big difference, so this feature is controlled by one last option.
 All WPF pens and brushes are initially unfrozen until you click the “Freeze WPF” button, at which point they remain frozen until the application is closed.